8 Best Inspirational Speeches by Women!

 7. Amy Cuddy’s Memorable Speech on Body Language

-This social psychologist had revealed the influence of body language and the way it innovates our social interactions and provided the audience with almost 2 minutes life tricks, which can alter the way women watch themselves.
+This social psychologist revealed the influence of body language and the way it innovates our social interactions and provided the audience with almost 2 minutes of life tricks, which can alter the way women watch themselves.
 She also discussed the perfect timing for using smiley faces in our emails.

 And the best quote was: